Homemade Spaghetti Sauce

 This post may contain affiliate links.
 For more information, please see our affiliate policy.

-A good homemade Spaghetti Sauce recipe is essential for the home cook.
-Yes, you can make Spaghetti with it, but you can also make loads of other recipes with it.
+The best Spaghetti Sauce recipe is essential for the home cook.
+Yes, you can serve it with spaghetti noodles, but you can also make loads of other recipes with it.

-Stewed Sausage and Peppers, Lasagna, Baked Ziti, and Meatball Subs are all good examples.
+Spaghetti Meat Sauce shows up in Lasagna, Baked Ziti, Zucchini Parmesan, and over zucchini noodles and Eggplant Parmesan.
 In a pinch, it can work as a pizza sauce, or you can thin it with water to make an Italian-flavored soup.

 Recipe ingredients